How to Get Your Dog to Focus On You Outside

 This, however, will take continued time and reinforcement so you’ll need to keep working on this command.
 More excitable dogs also may also not respond so easily to treats with all the distractions that the outdoors has to offer.

 I’m really looking forward to learning about all the ways your relationship with your dog will improve.
 Gaining their respect as household pack leader will not only get them to focus on you while outdoors, but also put an end to many other misbehavior issues.
-Good luck, and be sure to pin this in case you need to check back later!
+Good luck!